Stylized logo showcasing "Breaking News" in bold red and black text, emphasizing urgency and importance of current events. latest news

 Mobile and internet services to remain suspended

-Today, residents of Islamabad and Rawalpindi are waking up to another day without mobile and internet services.
-Authorities have announced that these services will remain suspended across the twin cities until further notice, citing security concerns and ongoing law enforcement operations.
-While such decisions are not new in sensitive situations, they inevitably stir conversation and concern among citizens who rely heavily on digital connectivity for work, communication, and daily life.
-For many, the disruption is more than an inconvenience it’s a noticeable interruption in their routines.
+Latest News: Today, residents of Islamabad and Rawalpindi wake up to another day without mobile and internet services.
+Authorities announced that the twin cities service suspension will continue until further notice, citing security concerns and ongoing law enforcement operations.
+While such decisions are not new in sensitive situations, they spark conversation and concern among citizens who rely heavily on digital connectivity for work, communication, and daily life.
+For many, the disruption is more than an inconvenience it interrupts their daily routines.

 Why services are suspended

-Officials say the suspension is a precautionary measure designed to prevent the spread of misinformation and to maintain public order.
-In recent weeks, the twin cities have witnessed heightened activity political rallies, security operations, and public gatherings that have kept authorities on alert.
-The communication blackout, as some residents call it, comes amid these developments.
-Police and security agencies argue that restricting mobile and internet access is necessary to ensure that situations on the ground do not escalate.
-For security agencies, controlling information flow is part of a broader strategy to safeguard lives and maintain stability, especially when there are credible threats or intelligence suggesting possible unrest.
+Officials say the twin cities service suspension is a precautionary measure to prevent misinformation and maintain public order.
+In recent weeks, the twin cities have seen heightened activity, including political rallies, security operations, and public gatherings that kept authorities on alert.
+Residents describe the communication blackout amid these developments.
+Police and security agencies say restricting mobile and internet access helps ensure situations on the ground do not escalate.
+Controlling information flow forms part of a broader strategy to safeguard lives and maintain stability, especially when credible threats or intelligence suggest possible unrest.

 Impact on residents and businesses